Mental Health Treatment

 Learn More About Sanford Behavioral Health's Mental Health Treatment Programs

 At Sanford Behavioral Health, our mental health treatment programs are designed to address co-occurring disorders and provide comprehensive care.
 We understand the extraordinary challenges of managing multiple conditions and are committed to providing evidence-based, integrated treatment.
-Don't put off getting help if you or a family member is dealing with a mental health condition.
+Don't put off getting help if you or a family member is dealing with a substance use, eating disorder, or co-occurring mental health condition.
 We offer services within our programs to ensure you receive a "continuum of care."
 Contact us today at 616.202.3326 to learn more about our mental health treatment program in Marne, Michigan.
 We are here for you.

 World Mental Health - A New Survey on Wellbeing